Yorkcla/PhDFinalPT/markdown/demo.md

 The movement does not rely only on instrumental timbre.
 One of its most distinctive features is the inclusion of voices.
 The theme appears with the baritone, accompanied by playful clarinet and oboe lines.
 This section unfolds like a quartet texture, offering a more sophisticated harmonic flow. <button onclick="jumpTo(414)">BaritonClaOb</button> <button onclick="jumpTo(462)">Choir</button> <button onclick="pauseVideo()">Ⅱ</button>

 After these stages, Beethoven introduces a higher-level structural tension before the climax.
-He moves through relative keys using modal mixture, as seen in the earlier example from Copying Beethoven.
+He moves through relative keys and mixture chords, as seen in the earlier example from Copying Beethoven.
 This creates a stronger structural buildup of tension, which is then released through the explosive climactic version of the theme. <button onclick="jumpTo(715)">ClimaxTension</button> <button onclick="jumpTo(729)">Climax</button> <button onclick="pauseVideo()">Ⅱ</button>

 The important point is that, despite the different variations and musical factors, the tension–release progression ultimately stays rooted in the underlying harmonic structure, as shown in the Ninth Symphony.
 This structural principle has shaped modern tonal traditions and continues to influence much of today’s popular music that many of us hear every day.